rbalachandar/rbalachandar/README.md

 -->

 ### Hello World 👋
-A Software Engineer specializing in python.
-Professional experience with the technologies listed in the toolbox below.
+I'm a Software Engineer specializing in Python with professional experience in technologies listed in the toolbox below.
 - 🔭 Working on multiple projects using Python
-- 🌱 Learning data engineering
+- 🌱 Data engineering
 - 📫 How to reach me: bchandar.r@gmail.com
 <br>